 Growing up in southeastern Pennsylvania, I began running cross country in high school, just for fun.
 I did not display any kind of special talent, but found that consistency and hard work could go a long way.
-I began running more competitively when I joined the cross country and track teams my senior year at Greenville College in Illinois, after running solo my first three years as an undergrad.
+I began running more competitively when I joined the cross country and track teams my senior year at Greenville College in Illinois, after running on my own my first three years as an undergrad.
 After graduating, I moved to Portland with my husband, formed a track club with structured training for runners of all levels, helped build a cross country and distance track program at Mountainside High School, and I’m now pursuing one of my life goals of qualifying for the US Olympic Marathon Trials in Atlanta 2020.

 I’ve had the privilege of running in all kinds of amazing places around the world thanks to my experience as a touring musician.
 Like any athlete, I’ve also gone through the many ups and downs of training–triumph, heartbreak, and all.
 Writing is my #1 way to process and my favorite way to share, so this journal was formed.
 Most of my entries here are sporadic and long form; the best way to keep up with me is by following me on Instagram.